Face (professional wrestling): Mannerisms

 Some face wrestlers often give high fives or give out merchandise to fans while entering the ring before their match, such as T-shirts, sunglasses, hats and masks.
 Bret Hart was one of the first superstars to make this popular, as he would drape his signature sunglasses on a child in the audience.
 Rey Mysterio, who has been a face in WWE since his debut, would go to any fan (frequently a child) wearing a replica of his mask and touch their head with his head for good luck before wrestling.
-Other examples include John Cena throwing his shirts and caps in the crowd before entering a match and Big Show giving his hat to a fan when he was a face.
-The face mannerism also extends outside the wrestling scene, for instance, as a renowned face, John Cena apologized to China immediately after referring to Taiwan as a country, which is considered offensive to Chinese audiences.
+Other examples include John Cena throwing his shirts and caps in the crowd before entering a match and Cody Rhodes giving his belt to a child in the audience when he was a face.

 Some faces, such as Bret Hart and Ricky Steamboat, promoted an image as a "family man" and supported their persona by appearing with their family members before and after matches.
 Steamboat famously carried his 8-month-old son Richard Jr. into the ring with him at WrestleMania IV before his match with Greg "The Hammer" Valentine, then handing him to his wife Bonnie before the match started, and was accompanied to the ring by his family during his rivalry with Ric Flair in Jim Crockett Promotions to contrast with Flair's party animal "Nature Boy" persona.
 These actions often relate to wrestlers promoting charity work or other actions outside the ring, blurring the lines between scripted wrestling and their personal lives.

 In the ring, traditional faces are expected to abide by the rules and win matches by their own skill rather than by cheating, outside interference etc. Because heel wrestlers take little issues with using such tactics, the face enters many matches already at a disadvantage to the heel.
 By putting the face in a difficult situation, it can help to draw out sympathy and support from the audience.
 Traditional faces similar to Hulk Hogan tend to draw on support from the crowd when it's time for them to make their big comeback.

 In addition to wrestlers, commentators also portray face and heel dynamics.
 It is the job of the face commentator to criticize the tactics and behavior of the heel wrestler and gather support for the face wrestler.
 The face commentator gathers support for the face wrestler by mentioning how much of a disadvantage he is at, or by praising the hero's morality and valor.